 Approach With A Problem-Solving Mindset

-There are many platforms out there that offer the services of countless freelancers (Brybe is our favorite one), but all of them have one thing in common: they try to provide solutions to the problems business owners face.
+There are many platforms out there that offer freelancer's services (Brybe is our favorite one), but all of them have one thing in common: solve business' founders' problems.
 That’s pretty much the entire philosophy.

 Every business owner who is searching for the services of a freelancer is trying to fix certain problems.

 You, being a professional and all, should focus on defining their problem and provide a solution for it in your proposal.
 If you’re involved in the marketing industry, pitch them with the idea that through your work, they’ll be able to gain new site visitors, gain new leads, reach new customers, close more sales, etc. If you’re involved in the IT industry, you can show them how through your versatile experience you can deliver a finished project in a few months.
 Or, if you’re involved in the project management field, you can let them know how your organizational skills can help their company work better and more efficiently.

 Having a problem-solving mindset is one of the most productive traits you as a freelancer can have.
 It is with this mindset that you bring value to your clients, and that’s what they appreciate the most.

 You aren’t ordinary.

 You don’t want to be treated as such, so there’s no use in treating your clients as such, right?

 Well, a lot of freelancers make this mistake at the beginning of their freelance journey.

 They create one message, where they briefly explain their skills, they put a link to their CV or portfolio and that’s pretty much it.